Three weeks. Three credits. Immeasurable experiences.

 Since 2011, the history department has taken dozens of students on journeys that have begun in a classroom and ended in Germany, Poland, Hungary, England, Ireland, or Japan.

 The Maymester course combines a week of intense study at PC on a specific issue and region with up to two weeks of international travel to those countries and sites.
 The course begins immediately following the end of the spring semester so that students will be able to return home in time for summer jobs, internships, and other activities.
-This course is approved for academic credit by the College and is the coordinated effort of the Department of History, the Center for International Studies, the School of Continuing Education, and a College-approved tour company.
+This course is approved for academic credit by the College and is the coordinated effort of the Department of History and Classics, the Center for International Studies, the School of Continuing Education, and a College-approved tour company.

 An informational session about the following spring’s Maymester is offered to students every fall.
 The session also provides information on deposit deadlines and procedures for registration.
 We urge all students to consider enrolling in at least one Maymester course during their undergraduate years.
 In a world that is becoming increasingly global and diverse, the exposure to other cultures through a Maymester course is invaluable.

 Next year's Maymester (2015), titled Japan and the US, 1853-Present: Image and Power, will include travel to historic sites in Tokyo, Hiroshima, Kyoto, and many others.
 The course will be led by Professors Manchester and Jaundrill of the History Department, as well as by Professor Sung of the Art Department.
 This Maymester course will also satisfy a range of requirements.
 See our brochure for more!

 Maymester 2016: Spain and Portugal: History and Myth of the Road to Santiago de Compostela